tainvecs/ForeignExchange-Taiwan/README.md

           ```
     + Edit the Command of Schedule Crawler
         + **\"/spider_code/schedule/schedule.sh\"**
-        + Default scheduled crawler save crawled data to MariaDB and a json file in **\"/spider_code/output/\"**.
+        + Default scheduled crawler saves crawled data to MariaDB and a json file in **\"/spider_code/output/\"**.
-        + Default scheduled crawler also use the email_config **\"/spider_code/res/email.config\"** to send error report.
+        + Default scheduled crawler also uses the email_config **\"/spider_code/res/email.config\"** to send error report.
     + Edit the Schedule Task
         + **\"/spider_code/schedule/schedule_start.sh\"**
-        + Default schedule task run the crawler every ten minutes from 09:00 to 18:00 everyday.
+        + Default schedule task runs the crawler every ten minutes from 09:00 to 18:00 everyday.
         + Default schedule task also redirects stdin and stderr to a log file **\"/spider_code/log/crontag.log\"**.
-    + Start a Schedule Task for a foreign exchange Crawler
+    + Start a Schedule Task for a Foreign Exchange Crawler
         + ```bash
             bash /spider_code/schedule/schedule_start.sh
           ```
     + Detach from the **fx** Container
         + Press Ctrl+p Ctrl+q